Extravagant ceremonies for the dead ruin families financially, writes Wynona Latham

 Few trends illustrate South Africans’ growing culture of consumerism than the rising costs of death.
-At a time when families are already under great stress, recipe escalating funeral expenses are pushing families further into debt.
+At a time when families are already under great stress, escalating funeral expenses are pushing families further into debt.

-While tradition is often cited as the reason for the expenditure, there there is a growing call for people to revert to values-driven mourning practices from what is increasingly becoming a show of possessions.
+While tradition is often cited as the reason for the expenditure, there is a growing call for people to revert to values-driven mourning practices from what is increasingly becoming a show of possessions.

 Research by the Insurance Sector Education and Training Authority shows that the funeral sector is a R5 billion industry.
 On any given weekend, funeral processions around the country range from basic to high-cost options that include rented cars, catered refreshments, designer clothes and top-of-the-range coffins; some of which cost up to R50 000.